roverwing/RoverWingFirmware/README.md

 ## Building the firmware from source
+This information is for advanced users only.
+Use at your own risk!!

 To build the firmware from the source, you need to have Arduino IDE installed on your computer (version 1.8 or later).
 You also need to install the the board definition files.
 The easiest way to do it is to reuse the board definitions provided by Adafruit for their Crickit board, just changing some files, as follows:

 1. Install Adafruit's board support package for SAMD-based boards, as described [here](https://learn.adafruit.com/adafruit-feather-m0-basic-proto/setup).
 Please use version 1.2.9, **even if later versions are available** (most likely, using later versions would also be OK, but it was not tested.)

 2. Find the installed package files.
-To do this, first find the folder with Arduino configuration data;  depending on your OS and version of Arduino IDE, it can be either `<username>\AppData\Local\Arduino15` (Windows), `<username>\Documents\ArduinoData\` (Windows 10, using Arduino IDE installed from Windows store), `/home/<user>/.arduino15/` (Linux).
+To do this, first find the folder with Arduino configuration data;  depending on your OS and version of Arduino IDE, it can be either `<username>\AppData\Local\Arduino15` (Windows), `<username>\Documents\ArduinoData\` (Windows 10, using Arduino IDE installed from Windows store), or `/home/<user>/.arduino15/` (Linux).

     Once you found the Arduino configuration data folder, navigate to `\packages\adafruit\hardware\samd\1.2.9\variants\crickit_m0`.

 3. Download two files `variant.cpp` and `variant.h` from this repository and use them to replace the corresponding files in `crickit_m0` folder.

-4. Restart the Arduino IDE and select `Adafruti Crickit M0` in Tools->Board menu.
+4. Restart the Arduino IDE and select `Adafruti Crickit M0` in *Tools->Board* menu.

 You are now ready to build and upload new firmware from source.
-Download the **src** folder from this repository as a zip file, unpack, rename the folder to **roverwing-firmware**, and move it to Arduino sketchbook folder.
-Now find in that folder file  **roverwing-firmware.ino** and open it in Arduino IDE.
+Download the `src` folder from this repository as a zip file, unpack, rename the folder to `roverwing-firmware`, and move it to Arduino sketchbook folder.
+Now find in that folder file  `roverwing-firmware.ino` and open it in Arduino IDE.
 Edit is as you like and upload to the board in the usual way.